New York–style pizza: History

-The original pizzerias in New York used coal-fired ovens and baked their pizza with the cheese on the bottom and sauce on top.

 By 2010, over 400 pizza restaurants existed in New York City, with hundreds more of varied cuisine also offering the dish.

 Characteristics

-New York–style pizza is traditionally hand-tossed, consisting in its basic form of a light layer of tomato sauce sprinkled with dry, grated, full-fat mozzarella cheese; additional toppings are placed over the cheese.
-Pies are typically around 18 to 24 inches (45 to 60 cm) in diameter, and commonly cut into eight slices.
-These large wide slices are often eaten as fast food while folded in half along the crust both for convenience—allowing the slice to be eaten one-handed—and to control the flow of oil running off the pie in both directions.
+New York–style pizza is traditionally hand-tossed, consisting in its basic form of a light layer of tomato sauce sprinkled with dry, grated, full-fat mozzarella cheese; additional toppings, if desired, are placed over the cheese.
+Pizzas are typically around 18 to 24 inches (45 to 60 cm) in diameter, and commonly cut into eight slices.

 New York–style pizza gets its distinguishing crust from the high-gluten bread flour with which it is made.
-Minerals present in New York City's tap water supply are also credited with giving the dough in metro area pies its characteristic texture and flavor.
+Minerals present in New York City's tap water supply are also credited with giving the dough in metro area pizzas its characteristic texture and flavor.
 Some out-of-state pizza bakers even transport the water cross-country for the sake of authenticity.
-However, many dispute this, claiming a similarly high-quality pizza can be made elsewhere with otherwise similar techniques and ingredients.

-Typical condiments include dried oregano, dried red chili pepper flakes, garlic powder, dried basil, and grated Parmesan cheese.